ionic-team/ionic-site/docs/guide/publishing.md

 ![](http://i.imgur.com/Rat0FRr.png)

-From my personal experience, the easiest way to generate these images is to simulate the app in Simulator and make a screenshot of different screen sizes.
-However, please note that you have to make sure that your `Window -> Scale` property in the Simulator is set to `100%`, otherwise the image size will not be the one as expected in iTunes Connect.

 Next you'll have to insert Description, Keywords, Support URL and Marketing URL (optionally), as shown on the image below:

 ![](http://i.imgur.com/46YV8Vw.png)

-In the `Build` section you have to click on the `+` button and select the build which we've uploaded through Xcode in the previous steps, as shown on the image below:
+In the `Build` section you have to click on the `+` button and select the build that was uploaded through Xcode in the previous steps, as shown on the image below:

 ![](http://i.imgur.com/RmZrrqX.png)